The Univalence Principle: Examples of functorial structures

 \begin{example}[Suplattices, DCPOs] A \defemph{suplattice} is a partially ordered set that has joins of all subsets, or equivalently of all indexed families.
 One suitable signature for the theory of suplattices is given as follows.
 Consider the height-2 signature $\L$ with $\bottom{\L} \eqdef \onetype$, and with

 this assignment is covariantly exo-functorial.
 Here, the first summand $M \times M$ stands for the partial ordering---$(m,n)$ meaning $m \leq n$---whereas the second summand denotes suprema: $(X,s)$ holds if and only if $s$ is a supremum of the family $X$ of elements of $M$.
-We assert suitable axioms turning $\leq$ into a preorder, and that $m$ is indeed the supremum of $X$; in particular, we assert that there exists some supremum of any family $X$.
+We assert axioms saying that $\leq$ is a preorder, that $m$ is indeed the supremum of $X$, and that there exists some supremum of any family $X$.

-Given a structure $M$ for this signature, two elements $m_1, m_2 : M$ of the carrier type of $M$ are indiscernible if $m_1 \leq m_2$ and $m_2 \leq m_1$; the fact that $m_1$ and $m_2$ are suprema of exactly the same families $X$ is then automatic.
-Univalence at $\bottomlevel$ hence means that $M$ is a set, and that the preorder $\leq$ on $M$ is antisymmetric, like in \Cref{eg:pre-po-sets}.
-A morphism of structures is sup-preserving morphism of preorders (in the sense that it takes any supremum to some other supremum); it is an equivalence if it is (split) surjective up to isomorphism and reflects the preorder (and hence also suprema of families).
+Given a structure $M$ for this signature, two elements $m_1, m_2 : M$ of the carrier type of $M$ are indiscernible if $m_1 \leq m_2$ and $m_2 \leq m_1$.
+The facts that $m_1$ and $m_2$ are suprema of exactly the same families $X$, and are interchangeable as elements of a family $X$ without altering its suprema, are then automatic.
+Univalence at $\bottomlevel$ hence means that $M$ is a set, and that the preorder $\leq$ on $M$ is antisymmetric, like in \cref{eg:pre-po-sets}.
+A morphism of structures is a sup-preserving morphism of preorders (in the sense that it takes any supremum to some other supremum); it is an equivalence if it is (split) surjective up to isomorphism and reflects the preorder (and hence also suprema of families).